Engee documentation

 """

-Let’s understand the code in more detail:
+Let’s analyze the code in more detail:

-Similarly, you can use other Python packages like NumPy, Matplotlib, Pandas, etc., but keep in mind that in Engee you cannot create different Python environments and switch between them.
+Similarly, you can use other Python packages like NumPy, Matplotlib, Pandas, etc., but keep in mind that you cannot create different Python environments in Engee and switch between them.

 Working with Python variables in the Engee environment

-Variables created in Python notebooks (see "Python Variables in Engee") or in Engee scripts using a Python call.
-Running Python notebooks in Engee) or in Engee scripts using a Python call - will be of type PyObject.
-This typing of variables is due to the fact that data types in Python are not equal to Julia and Python variables are assigned their own unique type to save data.
+Variables created in Python notebooks (see Launching Python notebooks in Engee) or in Engee scripts using a Python call will have the PyObject type.
+This typing of variables is caused by the fact that data types in Python are unequal to Julia, and Python variables are assigned their own unique type to save data.

 math = pyimport("math")